OlehNovosad/emWin/README.md

-# PSoC 6 MCU: Empty Application Template
+# PSoC 6 MCU: emWin Application Template

 This is a minimal starter application template for PSoC® 6 MCU devices.